Agoric/instagoric/README.md

 To deploy:

-1. kubectl apply -k .
+1. kubectl -n instagoric apply -k .

 When finished: